DanielMistrik/Intro2Blockchain/chapters/crypto/text.md

 We warned you.
 This is not simple in the slightest and why these steps are the way they are is far beyond the scope of this textbook.
-If you want one thing to take away from all of this is that hash functions use bitwise operations, logic and math to guarantee the three good hash function properties.
+If you want one thing to take away from all of this then know that hash functions use bitwise operations, logic and math to guarantee the three good hash function properties.

 **SHA-256** is the hash function we described above, and it is part of the SHA-2 family